heypoom/devops17/README.md

-# devops17
+# DevOps17

-Three-hour Primer Workshop for learning the basics of service orchestration with Kubernetes.
+## Three-hour Primer Workshop to learn the basics of service orchestration with Kubernetes.